Tamyra Mensah-Stock: Professional wrestling

-On May 3, 2023, it was announced Mensah-Stock had signed with WWE to become a professional wrestler.
-She is the third Olympic wrestling gold medalist (after Kurt Angle and Gable Steveson) and the first female Olympic wrestling gold medalist to sign with the company.
-On the taping of the July 5, 2024 edition of NXT Level Up, she made her in-ring debut under the name Tyra Mae Steele in a losing effort against Wren Sinclair.
+On May 3, 2023, it was announced that Mensah-Stock had signed with WWE to become a professional wrestler.
+She is the third Olympic wrestling gold medalist (after Kurt Angle and Gable Steveson) and the first female Olympic wrestling gold medalist to sign with the promotion.
+Mensah-Stock made an appearance on the January 30, 2024 episode of NXT as a student of Chase University.
+On the taping of the July 5 edition of NXT Level Up, she made her in-ring debut under the ring name Tyra Mae Steele in a losing effort against Wren Sinclair.

 In February 2025, Steele participated in the first season of LFG (Legends & Future Greats), a reality television series involving "rising talents" competing for a NXT contract.
 She was mentored by The Undertaker and went on to become the first women's winner.
 On June 3 episode of NXT, Steele made her NXT in-ring debut where she defeated Arianna Grace.
 On the July 9 episode of Evolve, Steele announced that she has moved to the Evolve brand.
 The following week, Steele won her debut Evolve match against Kylie Rae and Chantel Moneroe in a triple threat match.
-On the August 12 episode of NXT, she made her unannounced return to NXT as she assisted Tavion Heights in his feud against Ethan Page and Chelsea Green.
+On the August 12 episode of NXT, she made her unannounced return to NXT as she assisted Tavion Heights (who is a fellow Olympic wrestler) in his feud against Ethan Page and Chelsea Green.
 This led to Steele making her debut PLE appearance at NXT Heatwave on August 24, where Heights and Steele lost to Page and Green in a mixed tag team match.

+Steele was released by WWE on April 24, 2026, ending her near three-year tenure with the promotion.
+She wrestled her final WWE match on the April 29 (taped on April 10) episode of Evolve, losing to Kali Armstrong.